seibert-media/automatix/README.md

 4) **python**: Python code to execute.
-If bundlewrap is enabled, the Bundlewrap repository object is avaiable via AUTOMATIX_BW_REPO and system node objects are available via systemname_node.
+If bundlewrap is enabled, the Bundlewrap repository object is avaiable via AUTOMATIX_BW_REPO and system node objects are available via NODES.systemname.
  Use `AUTOMATIX_BW_REPO.reload()` to reinitialize the Bundlewrap repository from file system.
 This can be useful for using newly created nodes (e.g. remote commands).